lukasmisiunas/jsx-plugin-workshop/README.md

   myFunction('arg-1');
   ```

-- `types.objectExpression` and `types.objectProperty` - create an object literal. `objectExpression` creates a node for an empty object (e.g., `{}`).
-It accepts an array of `objectProperty` nodes, which represent object keys and values.
-E.g.,
+- `types.objectExpression` and `types.objectProperty` - create an object literal. `objectExpression` is a container, it holds an array of `objectProperty` nodes, which represent object keys and values

   in: